rajeshksv/AlfredExtensions/MessageToFriend/README.md

 ### Release Notes
 #### Third Version - 0.3.2 (ALPHA)
 * Copy contact information, instead of just sending the message.
 * SMS fails for some contacts (which doesn't have country code).
-Fixed the bug by automatically adding country code for such contacts(country code is taken fro user).
+Fixed the bug by automatically adding country code for such contacts(country code is taken from user).
 This will eliminate some duplicate contacts as well.
-* Sms mightnot be going to users whose contact number in addressbook doesn't start with country Code
+* [BUG FIXED] Sms mightnot be going to users whose contact number in addressbook doesn't start with country Code

 #### Third Version - 0.3.1 (ALPHA)
 * Small bug fixes.